masaun/private-logistics-order-management/README.md

-# Private Logistics Management System contract on Aztec Network
+# Private Logistics Order Management contract on Aztec Network

 ## Overview

-- This repo is the private logistics (order) management system smart contract, which is written in Noir on Aztec Network
+- This repo is the private logistics order management smart contract, which is written in Noir on Aztec Network

 <br>